 The index at the beginning of the intro jupternotebook NB does not seem to be set up correctly.

-Note I have exposed the links []() because in the printed pdf version the URLs are not visible. use [link](link) to make it visible and clickable /Ib
+Note I have exposed the links []() because in the printed pdf version the URLs are not visible. use [link](link) to make it visible and clickable in acrobat reader links works use {cite:t} I have changed some but perpahs not all /Ib

 Format of citations.
 Burns (2012).
-Burns [2012]
+Burns [2012] Tricky, but fixed trhoug regex replacement in the pdf versing /Ib A

 Updatecommand.ipynb The header nums are not showing in pdf for this notebook only.
 Made .upd and .mfcalc to sections and revised headings/Ib

 Modelflow-and-Pandas table rendering is much uglier in pdf than in the notebook.
+Yes, I cant find a good way to change that.
+In the web version css is used to format.
+That is not the case in latex /Ib

 In updatecommand the graph illustrating keep growth are showing the horiz axis with half year periods indicated 2002.5 etc. How can we supress that.
 Fixed plot(xticks=df.index).